 -

-The new elliptical and bike cardiovascular endurance options were adopted from the Navy.
+The elliptical and bike cardiovascular endurance options were adopted from the Navy.
 The Navy has done specific testing to validate the equipment and determine offset values for several variations of the elliptical and bike to ensure the test is consistent across different types of machines.
 It is necessary to only use an elliptical or bike from the approved list identified on the APFT POM and instructional guide or the calculation and results will not be accurate.
-The APFT Advisory Council will continually monitor the Navy’s approved equipment list and make recommendations to add additional equipment as the Navy expands their list.

 Documentation and APFT Scoring